 During this recorded case law update Sarah and Grace outline the most recent decisions and offer their thoughts on the implications for practitioners.

-November employment law update out now!
+Our June 2022 employment law newsletter is out now!

 Welcome to June's employment law newsletter In the June edition of our newsletter, we highlight the government's forthcoming reform of exclusivity clauses and the start in the UK of the world's largest 4-day week trial.
 Case law analysis is provided by our members and pupils: - Oliver Hirsch analyses Knightly v Chelsea & Westminster Hospital NHS Foundation Trust EAT 63 in which the EAT considers if an employer who fails to make reasonable adjustments to its dismissal...Continue reading

 Our May 2022 employment law newsletter is out now!

 Welcome to May's Employment Law newsletter Spring is here: whilst April saw unseasonably dry conditions in a meteorological sense, there has been a metaphorical flood of interest and debate taking place as to what the future may, and should, hold in terms of remote and flexible working as we appear to embark upon what may be regarded as a post-pandemic era.
 News items in this edition cover: - The CIPD Survey on attitudes to home working...Continue reading

 Employment and Discrimination barrister Daniel Brown co-opted to ELBA Management Committee